Sukanya Samriddhi Yojana is a special initiative for the girl child and aims to encourage saving for her welfare

 Since the scheme offers a relatively fixed rate of interest, the capital is adequately protected.
 Since the returns are linked to the government bond yield, there is no assured inflation protection.

-The interest rate for SSY is to be 75 basis points over the ten-year government bond yield.
-For the period January-March, 2020 the deposit will fetch an interest rate of 8.4 per cent.
-The rates will be revised every quarter and the new rates will be applicable to all subscribers.
+The Sukanya Samriddhi Yojana interest rate is to be 75 basis points over the ten-year government bond yield.
+For the period January-March 2022, the deposit will fetch an interest rate of 7.6 per cent.
+The rates are revised every quarter and the new rates will be applicable to all subscribers.

 The account can be opened with a minimum deposit of Rs 250.
 Failure to make payments as per the chosen frequency can lead to deactivation of the account.
 It can then be revived only after paying a penalty of Rs 50 along with the missing payments.
 Deposits can be made multiple times in a year, with an upper limit of Rs 1,50,000.

 The scheme comes under the exempt-exempt-exempt (EEE) category, where the deposits, the interest earned as well as the maturity amount are tax-free.
-The sum invested in the SSY scheme is eligible for tax deduction under Section 80C subject to a maximum of Rs 1.5 lakh per year.
+The sum invested in the Sukanya Samriddhi Yojana scheme is eligible for tax deduction under Section 80C subject to a maximum of Rs 1.5 lakh per year.
 On maturity, the entire amount, including the interest, is tax free.